ttnick/ttnick.github.io/about.md

 nearby called St.Tönis.
 Graduated from [Michael-Ende-Gymnasium](http://michael-ende-gymnasium.de)
 (yes, in Germany a *Gymnasium* is a school) with *Abitur* (German A-Levels) in 2012 and started studying computer science at [RWTH Aachen University](http://rwth-aachen.de) later that year.
-I recently graduated with a Master's degree (*MSc*).
+I graduated with a Master's degree (*MSc*) and now work as a PhD student at the [Chair of Management Science](https://www.oms.rwth-aachen.de).

 When I started at university, my main interests in the area of computer science were web development, mainly in PHP---obviously, that is where my (former) screen name came from (and yes I have some sort of regrets for that).
 However, that changed as theoretical computer science hit me.
 Especially I became obsessed with automata theory and formal languages.
 I find it still very pleasent to think of regular expressions or bisimulation games.
-Recently, my focus has shifted towards mathematical optimization.
-Convex optimization problems and methods are quite a big deal to me.
-This area of computer science and maths have both, interesting applications in e.g. operations research with mixed-integer programs, and also theoretically e.g. in algorithmic game theory (I omitted the whole big data and machine learning stuff on purpose here).
+Over time, my focus has shifted towards combinaorial optimization and game theory.
+This includes but is not limited to matchings, matroid theory, lattices, complexity, and mechanism design.

 In my freetime, I am a passionate ultimate frisbee player.
 My team are the [Frizzly Bears Aachen](http://www.frizzlybears.de).
 I also love watching